-eSigner CKA (Cloud Key Adapter) is a Windows based application that uses the CNG interface (KSP Key Service Provider) to allow tools such as certutil.exe and signtool.exe to use the eSigner CSC for signing operations.
+eSigner CKA (Cloud Key Adapter) is a Windows based application that uses the CNG interface (KSP Key Service Provider) to allow tools such as certutil.exe and signtool.exe to use the eSigner CSC API for signing operations.
 It acts like a virtual USB token and loads the code signing certs to the certificate store.
 This feature helps make your eSigner cert more flexible with options to automate signings in CI/CD processes that do not exist with a physical USB token.

 This guide shows how to perform manual and automated code signing on Windows SignTool using a production certificate or test certificate.